Donate

 SCHEDULE

 The schedule seems minor but it does help avoid conflicts thinking your spouse is available when they are not.
-It also helps remind each other of events that are important to your spouse and to make sure it's on your calendar.
-Perhaps you send a text letting them know you're thinking about them or that you just said a prayer for them before they walk into their meeting.
+It also helps remind each other of important events to your spouse and ensure it's on your calendar.
+Perhaps you send a text telling them you're thinking about them or that you just prayed for them before they walked into their meeting.

 HOPES & DREAMS